Mark E. Smith: Personality

 Smith had a difficult and often reactionary personality, and was defiantly Northern English in outlook.
 Brix said that he carried "a chip on both shoulders.
 I remember him talking about fucking southern bastards a lot and not wanting to come to London.
 He hated London intensely.
 He's quite contrarian as a person and as a writer, which is what gives him his edge."
-Throughout his career, he clashed with musicians, record producers, sound engineers, record label heads and fellow Manchester scene alumni such as Tony Wilson, Peter Hook, Shaun Ryder and Morrissey, whom he disparagingly referred to as "Steven".
-Smith had a working class and anti-intellectual outlook, but a strong interest in literature.
-As the journalist Andrew Harrison observed, although he wished that a majority of his audience were miners and postmen, a great many were students or Guardian readers.
+Throughout his career, he clashed with musicians, record producers, sound engineers, record label heads and fellow Manchester scene alumni such as Tony Wilson, Peter Hook, Shaun Ryder and Morrissey, whom he disparagingly referred to as "Steven."

+Smith had a working class outlook and was skeptical of journalists ("They’ve got bollocks for brains, and they’re lazy.
+They can’t be bothered to verify what’s in front of their eyes"), as well as professional intellectuals (who he claimed "don’t even have any historical perspective on anything").
+As the journalist Andrew Harrison observed, although Smith wished that a majority of his audience were miners and postmen, a great many were students or Guardian readers.
+Nonetheless, Smith was an avid reader and maintained a lifelong interest in literature and books.
+He cited the following books or authors among amongst his favourites: Colin Wilson, Arthur Machen, Wyndham Lewis, Thomas Hardy, the autobiography of footballer Malcolm Allison, In God's Name by David Yollop, M. R. James, Algernon Blackwood, Clark Ashton Smith, and Philip K. Dick, as well as Edgar Allan Poe, Ezra Pound, Raymond Chandler, and H. P. Lovecraft.

-According to biographer Simon Ford, Smith often treated musicians as would "[a] bad tempered despot".
+According to biographer Simon Ford, Smith often treated musicians as would "[a] bad-tempered despot."
 He was highly charismatic and cultivated a wry and misanthropic personality during interviews and live performances.
 As an interviewee, his dry and caustic wit was very quotable, especially when he was critiquing other contemporary bands and "music personalities", a favoured pastime.
 He became a mainstay of the English music press throughout the 1980s and 1990s, and his sharp tongue often turned on the journalists themselves; many reported being nervous before meeting him, and published "war stories" afterwards.